 Artist Diploma recitals are attended and graded in person by the three members of a student's AD committee.
-If a committee member is unable to attend, he or she and the student must arrange for a substitute from inside or outside the major department, as appropriate.
+If a committee member is unable to attend, they and the student must arrange for a substitute from inside or outside the major department, as appropriate.